How to Treat Rosacea Naturally

-1. Redness/rudiness of skin, flushing/blushing easily, blood vessels and broken capillaries/telantectangia starts to appear.
+Redness/ruddiness of skin, flushing/blushing easily, blood vessels and broken capillaries/telantectangia starts to appear.
 This subtype is what gives insight to the individual being able to distinguish between rosacea and acne.
 When inquiring to clients about rosacea, I question if they get red and flush easily from a glass of wine or acute stressful situations, say driving for example.
 This skin is usually sensitive to touch, sunlight and blushing can cause major heat to rise throughout the face and chest area. (also known as vascular rosacea)

-2. Bumps, papules, pustules and consistent redness all prone to blushing cheek area (but can still appear anywhere on the face).
+Bumps, papules, pustules and consistent redness all prone to blushing cheek area (but can still appear anywhere on the face).

-3. Skin thickening, usually starting around nose.
+Skin thickening, usually starting around nose

-4. Eye irritation, such as cysts or grittiness feeling of the eyes.
+Eye irritation, such as cysts or grittiness feeling of the eyes.

 Other ways to differentiate from acne (although rosacea and acne can co-exist) is that rosacea usually shows up after the age of 30, there are not many, if any, blackheads present and skin may swell in blushing situations, having a hard time returning back to normal.
-This results from fluid build up in the area due to the stress put on the lymphatic system of the face via broken capillaries.
+This results from fluid build up in the area due to the stress put on the lymphatic system of the face via damaged capillaries.

 The capillaries and blood vessel system of the face are closely intertwined with the lymphatic system.
 Capillaries enable exchange of water and chemicals between blood and tissue.
 When these blood vessels become stressed, (blushing, stress, triggers) they tear.
-The lymphatic system then becomes overwhelmed and cannot properly detox the over abundance over proteins, water and metabolic waste carried by the blood that has seeped in from the broken capillaries.
+The lymphatic system then becomes overwhelmed and cannot properly detox the over abundance of proteins, water and metabolic waste carried by the blood that has seeped in from the broken capillaries.